 An easy drive through a poort that follows the course of the Aapsrivier (Monkey's River).
 This connecting farm road forms a semi-circular loop that joins the R407 near Klaarstroom with the northern end of Meiringspoort and is labelled as the P1721.
 With typical poort statistics, the road only ascends 89m over 4,66 km producing an easy average gradient of 1:54.
 The road is suitable for all vehicles and was receiving a major upgrade at the time of filming in May, 2015.

-An easy drive along this tarred coastal pass on the R326 links the small farming town of Riviersonderend with the quaint coastal hamlet of Stanford and the coastal road to Hermanus.
+The Akkedisberg Pass translates from Afrikaans into Lizard Mountain Pass.
+It's an easy drive along this tarred coastal pass on the R326 links the small farming town of Riviersonderend with the quaint coastal hamlet of Stanford and the coastal road to Hermanus.
 The original gravel road dates back to 1776 and is amongst the very oldest passes in South Africa.